CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 each block and is written with a lot of array syntax requiring calculations over entire blocks (whether or not land is present).
 This option is provided in CICE as well for direct-communication compatibility with POP.
+Block that contain 100% land grid cells are eliminated with 'block'.
+The 'blockall' option is identical to 'block' but does not do land block elimination.
 The ‘latitude’ option weights the blocks based on latitude and the number of ocean grid cells they contain.
 Many of the non-cartesian decompositions support automatic land block elimination and provide alternative ways to